jamealg/good-ol-twitter/README.md

 # Good ol Twitter
 See only your followers' tweets.
 No likes.
-No re-tweets.
+No retweets.